blaclay/project-2/README.md

 ## How to Use
-Here is the video tutorial: youtube.com
+Here is the video tutorial on how to use the app: https://youtu.be/rG6L1cinpJA

 ## Contributor's Guide
 If you want to contribute to the project, please follow these steps: